Israeli forces kill Palestinian militant in West Bank clash | Law-Order

 Israeli forces kill Palestinian militant in West Bank clash

-A Palestinian militant died early Tuesday during clashes with Israeli forces in the occupied West Bank, a few hours after Israeli police dispersed Palestinian stone-throwers at a gate to Jerusalems Old City that has been a frequent flashpoint for rapidly escalating tensions.The Islamic Jihad group said Abdullah al-Hossari was killed during clashes that erupted when Israeli special forces entered Jenin refugee camp in the northern West Bank.
+A Palestinian militant was killed in clashes with Israeli forces in the occupied West Bank early Tuesday, a few hours after Israeli police dispersed Palestinian stone-throwers at a gate to Jerusalems Old City that has been a frequent flashpoint for rapidly escalating tensions.The Islamic Jihad group said Abdullah al-Hossari was shot dead in a confrontation that erupted when Israeli special forces entered Jenin refugee camp in the northern West Bank.

 - Country: